Yes. One Day In July works with clients that reside across the United States and Puerto Rico. See our growth chart here.

 Yes, definitely.
 There are certain legal documents that your mom or dad need to sign so that you can be a part of the decision making.
-Generally this is an excellent idea, and I am enthusiastic about it.
-The financial industry has a history of targeting the elderly for high fees, a practice I will end.
+Generally this is an excellent idea, and we are enthusiastic about it.
+The financial industry has a history of targeting the elderly for high fees, a practice we will end.